itsronalds/itsronalds/README.md

 </div>

 ## 👨🏻‍💻 About me
-I'm Full Stack Developer with three years of experience programming software.
-I am passionate about being Full Stack.
-During my career, I have worked for several clients and companies developing banking software, E-commerce's and adding new functionalities to their applications.
+Computer Engineer and Full Stack Developer with three years of experience designing and developing software for clients and companies.
+I have worked in collaboration with multidisciplinary teams using agile methodologies such as Scrum for project delivery.

+My work has consisted in the development of end-to-end projects and scalability of banking applications, E-commerce's and CMS's using technologies such as React, Node.js, Python, SQL databases and Cloud Computing.

+I possess bug fixing skills in both front-end and back-end, which allows me to work independently and meet the requirements set.
+I am passionate about learning and adapting quickly to new technological stacks, providing support to the team and prioritizing good practices.

+In addition, I stand out for my ability to effectively communicate ideas to drive problem solving during software development.

 ## ⭐ My software development skills